Child Safe Standard 2: requires schools to develop and publicly communicate a Child Safety Policy or Statement of Commitment to Child Safety.

 There are a number of ways in which the school may demonstrate their continuing commitment to child safety, including:

-- incorporating the Statement of Commitment and policy in ongoing staff, volunteer and contractor induction processes and maintain records of this process
+Statement of Commitment and policy in ongoing staff, volunteer and contractor induction processes and maintain records of this process

 - enabling professional learning and training of staff to build deeper understandings of child safety and prevention of abuse at your school in line with your stated policy